threnjen/boardgamegeek/README.md

 ![Users vs Rated](images/usersvsrated.png)

 >Here we show in our data set the number of users vs the number of games rated.
-Our median number of games rated is 43 which is not terrible, but our data set is only made of users who have rated 5 or more, so our real-world median is going to be less.
-A fairly high number of users are in the 5-20 range; In fact 29.7% of our user set has rated 20 or fewer games.
+Our median number of games rated is 43 which is decent.
+However our data set is only made of users who have rated 5 or more, so our real-world median will be less.
+A fairly high number of users are in the 5-20 range; in fact 29.7% of our user set has rated 20 or fewer games.
 When this is spread over the 22,500 games in our game list, it becomes difficult to find the similar users like in our above venn diagram.

 > Add to that a problem of how to start up a new user who has NO ratings for any items - where do they get recommendations to begin with?
 It's sensible to require a small amount of startup information, but without a lot of ratings, the recommendations may be poor.
 We'll be addressing this "cold-start problem" in a standard fashion with an introductory questionnaire, which I have have allocated to future work, but we'll also be boosting all of these low-ratings users with our custom collaborative filtering solution.